UT-ADL/autoware_mini_practice/practice_6/README.md

-### 6. Calculate collision point speed
+### 6. Calculate the collision point speed

 There is a big difference if the collision point in front of us is static or dynamic.
 That is why we need to consider it when calculating a target velocity.
-Speed for the objects is given by the tracker node of Autoware Mini.
+The tracker node of Autoware Mini gives speed to the objects.

-Collision point speed is a norm of a velocity vector (`vx, vy, vz`).
+Collision point speed is the norm of a velocity vector (`vx, vy, vz`).
 However, when calculating the target velocity for the ego vehicle, we can not take just the norm of the velocity vector and use that speed.
-It is essential first to align the speed direction with the direction our vehicle will be heading **at that point in local path**.
-We can project the velocity vector to this heading and obtain the speed in the same direction our car will be facing at that point.
+It is essential first to align the speed and direction with the direction our vehicle will be heading **at that point in the local path**.
+We can project the velocity vector to this heading and obtain the speed in the same direction our car will be facing.
 As such, this speed can be used in the target velocity calculation.

 ##### Instructions
 1. Let's start by running `roslaunch autoware_mini_practice_solutions practice_6_bag.launch use_tracking:=true`
    - Before, all the objects had 0 speed in their labels because the tracking was switched off.
    - Observe how the speed for dynamic objects changes.
 Also, notice the yellow arrow - speed vector.
 2. For every collision point, use `get_heading_at_distance` function to get the heading angle at the distance of the collision point along the local path.
-Then use obtained heading angle to project the velocity vector using `project_vector_to_heading` function.
+Then, the obtained heading angle is used to project the velocity vector using the `project_vector_to_heading` function.
 This will give you the speed of the object in the same direction as the ego vehicle will be heading at that point.
-3. Collect resulting velocities to an array `collision_point_velocities` and add printout with object's actual speed (norm of the velocity) and speed relative to the heading
+3. Collect resulting velocities to an array `collision_point_velocities` and add printout with the object's actual speed (norm of the velocity) and speed relative to the heading

 ##### Validation